The Complete Broadcast TV Schedule for Every Night of the Week

 Here's what's on primetime TV this season

-The fall 2022 TV season is packed with plenty of returning favorites, from CBS's tried-and-true procedurals to ABC's popular medical dramas to Fox's adult animation block.
-Every broadcast network is also debuting a slate of new shows, some of which are already making a splash.
+Except for two stragglers on NBC that won't debut until November, every show on the big five broadcast networks — ABC, CBS, NBC, Fox, and The CW — has premiered this season, and they've all shifted to their regular spots on the schedule, so we know exactly which shows are airing on which nights for the rest of the season.

-Except for two stragglers on NBC that won't premiere until November, every show on the fall 2022 broadcast TV lineup has premiered, and they've all shifted to their regular spots on the schedule, so we know exactly which shows are airing on which nights for the rest of the season.
+The fall 2022 TV lineup is packed with some compelling new series, including Fire Country on CBS, Quantum Leap on NBC, The Rookie: Feds on ABC, and The Winchesters on The CW.
+But there are still plenty of favorites on the fall 2022 TV schedule, from Fox's animated comedies to ABC's popular medical dramas.

 Here's the complete TV schedule for CBS, NBC, ABC, The CW, and Fox for every night of the week.